encarbassot/fishfetch/readme.md

 # fishfetch
 ## _A screen fetcher but only with the important info_

 "screenfetch" or "neofetch" when ran, they fill the entirety of the screen.
-So i made my own with only the info that i want, and also is much more fast to load.
+So I made my own with only the info that I want, and also is much more fast to load.

 - Fast to load
 - Small footprint